Environmentally Responsible Parking and Driving Tips

 Certain parking behaviors also have an effect on the environment as well as the health of your vehicle.
 Rather than searching for the nearest parking spot at your destination, parking at the first available spot you see and walking to your destination provides health benefits to both you and the environment.
 In addition to this, reversing into parking spots allows your vehicle to save energy when maneuvering out of the lot and decreases the chance of stop-and-go driving.

-Despite transportation emissions being some of the largest contributions to global warming gasses, there are ways to decrease our emissions into the environment with the help of parking management jersey city nj.
+Despite transportation emissions being some of the largest contributions to global warming gasses, there are ways to decrease our emissions into the environment with the help of parking management jersey city nj or parking management new jersey.
 For more information on this, continue reading the accompanying infographic for more tips on how to save yourself some time while parking while also making a conscious effort to reduce carbon emissions.

 Author bio: Ian Todd is Director of Automated Parking Systems for Westfalia, a York, Pennsylvania-based manufacturer.
 Todd has more than 15 years of experience in automated parking systems in both Europe and the Americas, where he has held roles in product development, project management, marketing, and business development and sales.